ironbar/orangutan/reports/04_Modeling.md

 **The problem is that it has been a week trying to optimize for food without success**.
 If I cannot achieve a perfect score on simple train examples how can I continue to learn more complex tasks.

+The model 092 that was retrained with more entropy is clearly better than 091 and it solves most of the labyrinths and all yellow green preferences.
+It does not solve RedHouse or some RedWalls.
+So let's take this model as the base and add more arenas to training.

+To create levels with walls I can think of the different parameters that a wall level can have:
+* orientation of the wall (vertical-horizontal)
+* position of the wall
+* position of the door
+* width of the door
+* size of badgoals
+I will place two GoodGoalMulti on both sides of the wall and the start position of the agent will be random.

 ### Results

 The first model trained with incorrect arena configuration achieves a score of 25 on food category after 230k epochs.

+We have probed that it's possible to train a model using deterministic arenas.

 <!---